Code-Quake/rollup-plugin-serve-newwin/README.md

-# Rollup plugin to serve the bundle
+# Rollup plugin that can serve the bundle in incognito mode

 <a href="LICENSE">
   <img src="https://img.shields.io/badge/license-MIT-brightgreen.svg" alt="Software License" />